-Cuento de Luz publishes stories that take imagination on a journey, help care for our planet, respect differences and promote peace.
+Cuento de Luz publishes stories that take the imagination on a journey, help care for our planet, respect differences and promote peace.
 We are committed to preserve the environment through the integration of sustainable materials in our books and are using exclusively stone paper as of January 2017.
 It’s a new generation of paper that do not need trees, water or chemicals, saving more than 50% of energy consumed compared to tree based paper.

 We are proud to be a B Corp certified company.
 B Corps meet the highest standards of verified social and environmental performance and public transparency.
 Collectively, B Corps lead a growing global movement of people using business as a force for good and aspire to use the power of markets to solve social and environmental problems.

 How was it created?